Temple of the Five Immortals (Shiyan)

 The Temple of the Five Immortals or Five Immortals Temple (Chinese: 五仙庙, p Wuxianmiao) is a Taoist temple located in Shiyan's Zhangwan District in China's Hubei Province.
 The temple is situated on the Heavenly Horse (天马, Tianma) peak of White Horse Mountain (白马山, Báimǎ shān) in the Wudang Mountains.
-The Wudang Mountains are home to a famous complex of Taoist temples and monasteries and are associated with the Lord of the North, Xuantian Shangdi.
-The Temple of the Five Immortals is one of the very few temples in the Wudang mountain range which is still maintained by real Taoist monks who dedicate their lives to cultivate the great Tao.
+The Wudang Mountains are home to a complex of Taoist temples and monasteries and are associated with the Lord of the North, Xuantian Shangdi.
+The Temple of the Five Immortals is one of the very few temples in the Wudang mountain range which is still maintained by Taoist monks who dedicate their lives to cultivating the great Tao.

 Wudang was named a World Heritage Site by the United Nations Educational Scientific Cultural Organization (UNESCO) in 1994.

 Location and Overview

-Inside Hubei Province, looming above the Yellow Dragon River, at an elevation of 1048 m, sits the Temple of the Five Immortals.
+Inside Hubei Province, looming above the Yellow Dragon River, at an elevation of 1048 meters, sits the Temple of the Five Immortals.
 The grounds are located approximately one-hour walking distance from the nearest village, at the base of the mountain.
 The nearest city is located about a one-hour bus journey from the village.
 Locals have been honoring this temple for generations as a place of worship and prayer, and many believe the Five Immortals to be their heavenly spiritual protectors.
 On special days of celebration, many of them will make pilgrimage trips to the temple to pay homage there or to carry daily necessities to the residing Taoists.